pschwyter/embed/README.md

 ## Setup
 To get started, simply run `yarn && yarn start`.
 This will start a local development server at `http://localhost:8080/`.
 To make use of `tslint` and `sasslint`, you will need to install the `TypeScript TSLint Plugin` and `Sass Lint` extensions in the text editor of your choice.

+## Deployment ##
+Chaperone2 is setup to deploy automatically on push to the `master` branch, using CircleCI.
+Please be mindful of this while developing.

+CircleCI generates 2 Chaperone2 scripts, `embed,js` and `embed.[git-hash 1st 8 chars].js` at `https://static.ada.support/`

 ## Rollback Instructions ##

 To rollback a version of chaperone, simply revert the master branch to the last stable commit